memakeit/mmi-form/README.md

 Plugins are added to the form with the `add_plugin($plugin, $method_prefix, $options)` method.
 The first parameter is a plugin name or a `MMI_Form_Plugin` object.
-The second parameter is a plugin prefix which is used to call plugin methods via the form (see the section about the jQuery validation plugin for more details).
+The second parameter is a plugin prefix which is used to call plugin methods via the form (see the notes about the jQuery validation plugin for more details).
 The third parameter is an associative array of plugin options.
 The options are ignored if a `MMI_Form_Plugin` object was specified as the first parameter.
 The following code shows the two ways a CSRF plugin can be added to a form.